GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator/README.md

 Additional features:

 - Well-documented - description of all functions and structures provided, along with chapters that contain general description and example code.
 - Thread-safety: Library is designed to be used in multithreaded code.
 Access to a single device memory block referred by different buffers and textures (binding, mapping) is synchronized internally.
+Memory mapping is reference-counted.
-- Configuration: Fill optional members of CreateInfo structure to provide custom CPU memory allocator, pointers to Vulkan functions and other parameters.
+- Configuration: Fill optional members of `VmaAllocatorCreateInfo` structure to provide custom CPU memory allocator, pointers to Vulkan functions and other parameters.
-- Customization: Predefine appropriate macros to provide your own implementation of all external facilities used by the library, from assert, mutex, and atomic, to vector and linked list.
+- Customization: Predefine appropriate macros to provide your own implementation of all external facilities used by the library like assert, mutex, atomic.
 - Support for memory mapping, reference-counted internally.
 Support for persistently mapped memory: Just allocate with appropriate flag and you get access to mapped pointer.
 - Support for non-coherent memory.
 Functions that flush/invalidate memory. `nonCoherentAtomSize` is respected automatically.
 - Support for resource aliasing (overlap).